II-DAP

 SRConED

 SRConED is an interactive interface for exploring and processing a recently-collated comprehensive experimental database for bare steel and composite semi-rigid (SR) connections.
-The current version of the database (v2.2302) include data for flush end-plate connections (FEP) covering more than 420 tests from 71 experimental programs.
+The current version of the database (v2.2405) include data for flush and extended endplate connections covering more than 2000 tests from more than 150 experimental programs.
 Data for other SR connections will be rolled out in future versions.

 Download here